rubyworks/loadable/README.md

 ## 6 Copyrights

+Loadable if copyrighted open source software.

-Copyright (c) 2010 Thomas Sawyer, Rubyworks
+    Copyright (c) 2010 Rubyworks

-Load is distributed under the terms of the **FreeBSD** license.
+Load is distributed under the terms of the **BSD-2-Clause** license.

-See COPYING.md file for details.
+See LICENSE.txt file for details.